Are you planning to have a cycle holiday in the Netherlands?

-Often I am asked for advice on cycling in the Netherlands.
+Often I am asked for advice on cycling in my home country.

 Often my first advice is to check the cycle path network : “LF-routes” pictured in red here below.
 This is a network of long distance bicycle routes. (note that practicallly all bicycle paths can be found on routeplanner.fietsersbond.nl, which is in dutch,”in Deutsch” et “en Français“.) :